jimf/colortools/README.md

     color config set tailwind:colors.blue-500 3B82F6

-There is nothing special with regard to this "<namespace>:" syntax.
+There is nothing special with regard to this `<namespace>:` syntax.
 It's purely a convention I use.
 The keys themselves are _just strings_.